ibm-cloud-docs/monitoring/index.md

 For example, to configure your Kubernetes cluster to send metrics to your Sysdig instance, you must install a `sysdig-agent` pod on each node of your cluster.
 The Sysdig agent reads log files from the pod where it is installed, and forwards the log data to your Sysdig instance.

-Complete a tutorial to learn how to deploy a Sysdig agent:
+Complete one of the following tutorials to learn how to deploy a Sysdig agent:

 | Resource                |	Tutorial                        | Environment                | Scenario   |
 |-------------------------|---------------------------------|----------------------------|------------|